yichen101/Cryptoapp/README.md

 This project allows users to have access to live cryptocurrency coin data on a fully-functional website.

 # Task
-'*' Fetch cryptocurrency coin data from API and display it on the site.
+1. Fetch cryptocurrency coin data from API and display it on the site.

-'*' Have a search function that users can filter on desired coins.
+2. Have a search function that users can use to filter on desired coins.

-# Extension
+# Extension Task
-Add a favourites page which allows users to add/ remove selected coins.
+Add a "My Favourites" page which allows users to add/ remove selected coins.

 # Libraries/Packages to install, enter into terminal
-Create React App: `npx create-react-app .`
+To create React app: `npx create-react-app .`

 To run the app in development mode: `npm start`